 Every year many pilots get hurt launching; don't be one of them.
 Launching is the time that you are most exposed to danger so practice it lots.
 Some launch sites are small and difficult and conditions aren't always perfect.
-If you're good at ground handling you'll be able to launch confidently and safely whilst others struggle.
-Practice as much as you can, you'll be less likely to get hurt and more likely to have a great day flying.
+If you're good at ground handling you'll be able to confidently and safely launch whilst others struggle...practice as much as you can.
+You'll be less likely to get hurt and more likely to have a great day's flying.

-Always respect the environment and look after your flying sites.
+Respect the environment and look after your flying sites.